Władysław I Łokietek: Mastering Greater Poland (1309–1315)

 On 9 December 1309, Henry III of Głogów—who had claimed to be the successor of King Przemysł II and was the main competitor of Władysław the Short for the duchy of Greater Poland—died, leaving his district to be divided between his five sons.
 Henry, Jan, and Przemko received Poznań, and Bolesław and Konrad received Gniezno and Kalisz, which they divided respectively one year later.
 This division formed a new territorial organization based on the cities, instead of the previous castellan division.
 This threatened the local elite, and so in 1314 the nobility and knights raised a rebellion against the sons of Henry III of Głogow.
 These events surprised the dukes such that they could not effectively stop the rebellion, and their troops sent under the command of Janusz Biberstein suffered defeat.
 Seeking an independent political position, the local knighthood also gained Poznań, which was defended by the mayor Przemek and the townspeople.
-The knights of Greater Poland, knowing about Władysław's suppression of the rebellion of mayor Albert in Krakow, discerned that he was a defender of their economic and political interests.
+The knights of Greater Poland, knowing about Władysław's suppression of the rebellion of mayor Albert in Kraków, discerned that he was a defender of their economic and political interests.
 The result was the transfer of power to Władysław, who entered Poznań in August 1314.
 After the events in Poznań he began to designate himself as the prince of the Polish Kingdom.

 The dukes were forced to come to terms with the loss of Greater Poland, as they remained only with part of the territories bordering the rivers Obra and Noteć.

 The recovery of Greater Poland allowed Władysław entry into broader international politics.
 In 1315, Poland concluded an alliance against Brandenburg with the three monarchies of Scandinavia: Denmark, Sweden, and Norway, as well as the duchies of Mecklenburg and Pomerania.
-The war broke out a year later, however it did not bring success and only caused the destruction of frontier territories.
+The war broke out a year later; however, it did not bring success and only caused the destruction of frontier territories.